-Denominator: Number of CTE concentrators and CTE completers in their 4th or greater high school year who took the assessment in Science (11th grade CMAS) and who, in the reporting year, have met locally defined requirements for a high school diploma.
+Reading/Language Arts Denominator: Number of CTE concentrators and CTE completers in their 4th or greater high school year who took the assessment in Reading/Language Arts (11th grade SAT) and who, in the reporting year, have met locally defined requirements for a high school diploma.

-Post-Program Placement

-Numerator: Number of previous year CTE concentrators and CTE completers who graduated high school and are placed in employment, postsecondary education, apprenticeship, military service, AmeriCorps or Peace Corps two quarters after the end of the academic reporting year (i.e., CTE concentrators are assessed between October 1 and December 31 following high school graduation).
+^(2S2) Academic Proficiency in Numerator: Number of CTE concentrators and CTE completers in their 4th or greater high school year who have met the ESSA- proficient level on the statewide high school Mathematics assessment (11 th grade SAT) and who, in the reporting year, have met locally defined requirements for a high school diploma.
+Mathematics Denominator: Number of CTE concentrators and CTE completers in their 4th or greater high school year who took the assessment in Mathematics (11 th grade SAT) and who, in the reporting year, have met locally defined requirements for a high school diploma. ^(2S3) Academic Proficiency in Numerator: Number of CTE concentrators and CTE completers in their 4th or greater high school year who have met the ESSA- proficient level on the statewide high school Science assessment (11 th grade CMAS) and who, in the reporting year, have met locally defined requirements for a high school diploma.
+Science Denominator: Number of CTE concentrators and CTE completers in their 4th or greater high school year who took the assessment in Science (11 th grade CMAS) and who, in the reporting year, have met locally defined requirements for a high school diploma. ^(3S1) Post-Program Placement Numerator: Number of previous year CTE concentrators and CTE completers who graduated high school and are placed employment, postsecondary education, apprenticeship or advanced training, military service, AmeriCorps or Peace Corps two quarte after the end of the academic reporting year (i.e., CTE concentrators are assessed between October 1 and December 31 following hig school graduation).
 Denominator: Number of previous year CTE concentrators and CTE completers placement respondents who completed high school that academic year (excluding respondents 'unemployed and not actively seeking employment').

-Numerator: Number of CTE concentrators from underrepresented gender groups enrolled in non-traditional programs during the reporting year.

-defined requirements for a high school diploma.

-Non-Traditional Concentration

-Numerator: Number of CTE concentrators graduating from high school during the current academic year having participated in workbased learning\ in any year as part of the CTE program.
+(4S1) Numerator: Number of CTE concentrators from underrepresented gender groups enrolled in non-traditional programs during the reporting year.
+Non-Traditional Concentration Denominator: Number of CTE concentrators enrolled in non-traditional programs during the reporting year. ^(5S3) Program Quality - Numerator: Number of CTE concentrators graduating from high school during the current academic year having participated in wore based learning in any year as part of the CTE program.
+Participated in Work- Based Learning Denominator: Number of CTE concentrators graduating from high school during the current academic year.
+WBL includes: Apprenticeship On-the-job training Clinical experience Credit-for-work experience

-Program Quality -

-Participated in Work-Based Learning Denominator: Number of CTE concentrators graduating from high school during the current academic year.

-Denominator: Number of CTE concentrators enrolled in non-traditional programs during the reporting year.

-\WBL includes:

-Apprenticeship

-On-the-job training

-Clinical experience

-Credit-for-work experience